 We have had great success adding one drop of Dill Essential Oil to a herbal to after an especially large or heavy meal to grease the wheels in the belly and purify the inner workings of the body.

 Using a dilution of Dill Essential Oil along with a carrier oil on cuts and sores can help kill harmful bacteria and reduce the formation of scar tissue.
 It can even be used as an aid in lactation when applied to the breasts before breastfeeding.

 Another way to incorporate Dill Essential Oil into your daily routine is to use diffuse it as an anxiety and stress reducer and as a tummy tamer.

+DISCLAIMER: Dill Essential Oil may cause allergic reactions in people that are allergic to plants in the carrot family.
 It has a tendency to lower blood sugar, so those folks with diabetes or hypoglycemia should monitor their reaction to this oil.

 Check out this diffuser recipe to relieve feelings of stress, emotional distraction, and unrest.
 This blend is sure to fill your hearth and home with lively, renewing scents and create an atmosphere of bright yumminess.

 Relieve those monthly aches with this natural massage blend.

 - 4 drops Lavender Essential Oil

 - 8 drops Sandalwood Essential Oil